JDDoesDev/presentations/OSMI.md

 *I'm not defective; I have a disease*
 <!-- .element: class="fragment" -->

-Note: This may be a time to mention difficulties at past job
+Note:
-@TODO look into a better time
+- This may be a time to mention difficulties at past job -

 <!--s-->